The Hammer Vaporizer

 OF

-16. Hammer Vaporizer Active Member
+Hammer Vaporizer

 The outer casing is made of glass-filled nylon.
 It's very solid and made to withstand temps in excess of 550 degrees, which is way hotter than the unit will ever get.
 The top part gets warm when in use, but never too hot to hold.
 The only moving part is the ignition button, so there isn't really much to break.
 The Hammer itself never has direct contact with materials, so the hitter is the only thing that gets dirty.